Let’s face it, filming a wedding can be really stressful.

 Also, the separation for this at 200 is incredible; it consistently blows me away; it is perfect.

-Now a nice alternate angle as well if you want to use it is straight down the middle of the aisle facing the bride and groom.
+If you want to use it, an excellent alternate angle is straight down the middle of the aisle, facing the bride and groom.

-Sometimes the configurations of weddings can be a little bit strange and difficult to deal with.
+Sometimes, the configurations of weddings can be strange and challenging.

-And you might be stood right in front of a ton of people, and the speeches are right by you, and that’s the only way you can stand, and people don’t like that.
+And you might be standing right in front of a ton of people, and the speeches are suitable for you, and that’s the only way you can stand, and people don’t like that.

 So with the 70-200, you can stand right at the back to zoom right in and get all the speeches without annoying anyone without getting in the way, and you get, for the most part.